eniac/mu2sls/README.md

 - [gg](https://www.usenix.org/system/files/atc19-fouladi.pdf): A compiler/framework that implements pure computational applications on top serverless.
   + It is only vaguely related as it focuses on a completely different type of applications.

+- [Diamond](https://www.usenix.org/conference/osdi16/technical-sessions/presentation/zhang-irene): A framework that offers ACID guarantees and reactive updates for application state in a WAN setting.
+The particularity of the setting is reactivity and the wide area, which requires combining the storage with the reactive framework to ensure consistency.
+  + __Key take away:__ System has to be data-aware to be able to provide consistency.
+In their setting too the developer has to annotate the important fields.
+  + __Note:__ Interposition is simple and not a technical challenge.
+Therefore, our work needs to focus on something technical!

 - [Durable Functions]() __TODO__